What Is Kate Middleton And Prince William’s Poland And Germany Schedule, And When Are Children Joining Them?

 July 18, the Cambridges will go from Warsaw to Gdansk, Poland.

 - William and Catherine will visit the former Nazi Germany Concentration Camp, Stutthof.
-This is a camp where men, women and children were imprisoned and 28,000 Jews died.
+This is a camp where men, women, and children were imprisoned and 28,000 Jews died.
 There, the couple will meet former prisoners of the camp.

 - Will and Kate will next visit the Gdansk central market square.
 Here, they will sample Goldwasser, a local Gdansk liqueur, as well as a traditional Polish pierogi at a street party.
 In addition, they will see the work of local artists and watch amber craftsmen at work, as well as enjoy the music of local musicians.

 - The Duke and Duchess will next visit the Gdansk Shakespeare theater.
 The couple is expected to see a special performance, with the retractable roof opened.
-Afterwards, the couple will meet local Poles from the art and media world.
+Afterward, the couple will meet local Poles from the art and media world.

 - William and Catherine will visit the Gdansk European Solidarity Center, where they will meet the founding members and tour the museum there.

-- Willam and Kate will walk through the Gdansk shipyard gates, where the 1980s protests were held.
-Then, they will lay a wreath at the foot of the Solidarity Monument, before returning to Warsaw for the evening.
+- Willam and Kate will walk through the Gdansk shipyard gates, where the 1980’s protests were held.
+Then, they will lay a wreath at the foot of the Solidarity Monument before returning to Warsaw for the evening.

 Prince William and Kate Middleton will take the kids on a 'charm offensive' to Poland and Germany: https://t.co/JXhWNoYmPN pic.twitter.com/fvP35Rn4pP